INTRODUCTION

 PROTECTING AGAINST HEART DISEASE

 Heart disease remains one of the leading causes of death worldwide, but omega-3 fatty acids provide a natural way to lower the risk.
 They help reduce inflammation, which is a major contributor to arterial plaque buildup.
-Omega-3s also support healthy cholesterol levels by increasing good cholesterol (HDL) while lowering bad cholesterol (LDL).
+Omega-3 fatty acids also support healthy cholesterol levels by increasing good cholesterol (HDL) while lowering bad cholesterol (LDL).
 A diet rich in these essential fats helps keep the heart strong and reduces the likelihood of developing coronary artery disease.

-THE ROLE OF OMEGA-3S IN STROKE PREVENTION
+THE ROLE OF OMEGA-3 Fatty Acids IN STROKE PREVENTION

 BEST SOURCES OF OMEGA-3 FATTY ACIDS

-- Salmon, Mackerel And Sardines: Rich in EPA and DHA for heart health.
+- Salmon, Mackerel and Sardines: Rich in EPA and DHA for heart health.

-- Flaxseeds, Chia Seeds And Hemp Seeds: Great plant-based sources of ALA.
+- Flaxseeds, Chia Seeds and Hemp Seeds: Great plant-based sources of ALA.

 - Walnuts And Almonds: Provide healthy fats that support cardiovascular function.